State Administering Agencies

 State Administering Agencies (SAAs) conduct coordinated and transparent strategic planning and implement structural reforms that improve the administration of justice, while saving taxpayer money.
 There are 56 agencies in all 50 states and territories, and Washington DC.
 Visit the SAA Directory for agency contact information and websites, and contact information agency heads, JAG contacts and SAC Directors.

-Most SAAs are a component of the Governor’s (or Mayor’s) office; a free-standing criminal justice planning entity or a division of the state department of public safety.
+Most SAAs are a component of the Governor’s office (the Mayor’s office in DC); a free-standing criminal justice planning entity or a division of the state department of public safety.
 In addition to location, the mission, vision and strategic focus of an SAA is often defined by state statutes.
 Due to differences in location, formula grants administered, research capacity and leadership selection processes, SAAs are a diverse group of government agencies with differing capacities, perspectives, missions and priorities.

 The Role of the SAA